-The management assessed that cash and cash equivalents, trade receivables, trade payables, short-term borrowings, bank overdrafts and other current financial assets and liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments.
+The management assessed that cash and cash equivalents, trade receivables, trade payables, short-term borrowings, bank overdrafts and other financial liabilities and other financial asset approximate their carrying amounts largely due to the short-term maturities of these instruments.
 Further, the difference between the carrying amount and fair value of loan from holding company, insurance claim receivable and sundry deposits is not significantly different in each of the year presented.